 - Increased blood pressure

-Crack cocaine is a highly concentrated form of cocaine which has the appearance of small rocks.
+Crack cocaine is a highly concentrated form of cocaine that has the appearance of small rocks.
 Street names for cocaine include blow, charlie and coke.
-The technical scientific name of cocaine is benzoylmethylecgonine.
+The technical-scientific name of cocaine is benzoylmethylecgonine.

 Health and Overdose Risks of Cocaine Use

 Long-term cocaine use can lead to a number of serious mental and physical health consequences.
 Chronic users frequently suffer from depression, anxiety, paranoia and panic attacks.
-On days following heavy cocaine use, the user may feel down, and exhibit some flu-like symptoms.
-This phenomena is often informally referred to as ‘coke flu’.
+On days following heavy cocaine use, the user may feel down and exhibit some flu-like symptoms.
+This phenomenon is often informally referred to as ‘coke flu’.